 Border Guards Destroy Three Russian Positions In Kharkiv Region

-(MENAFN- UkrinForm) Aerial reconnaissance pilots of the 4th Border Guard Detachment destroyed three positions of Russian invaders in the Kharkiv region using FPV drones.
+(MENAFN- UkrinForm) Aerial reconnaissance pilots from the 4th Border Guard Detachment have successfully destroyed three Russian positions in the Kharkiv region using FPV drones.

-According to Ukrinform, this was reported by the State Border Guard Service and a video was released.
+The State Border Guard Service reported this strike and shared a corresponding video, according to Ukrinform.

 Legal Disclaimer: